mgorav/semantic-data-catalog/README.md

  ## Ontology Evaluation

- Following table for ontology evaluation:
+ Following table shows different ontology evaluation criteria, which is crucial for successfull implementation of Ontology based Data Catalog:
  |  Criteria                    |                                              Description                                                                  |
  |------------------------------|---------------------------------------------------------------------------------------------------------------------------|
  |Lawfulness                    |About the syntactical error frequency                                                                                      |